felipearmat/saleor-vue/README.md

 # saleor-vue
-Personal version of Saleor with vue.js front-end
+Personal version of Saleor, ready for deploy and with vue.js front-end